 Rizal stepped away from her desk and began pacing the ship.
 When Sir Joseph had his fill of looking at her in angry disgust, he hastened to the younger man's side and began trying again to engage him in conversation.
 Without being obvious, she considered the pair, one stalking up and down the deck like an annoyed cat, the other trundling along like a tubby toddler in chase.
-It should have seemed amusing, but it wasn't given the uncertain position she had on the boat and their foray into the Philippine Islands.
-If Sir Joseph should become annoyed enough with her performance...well it just didn't bear thinking about.
+It should have been amusing but it wasn't, given the uncertain position she had on the boat and their foray into the Philippine Islands.
+If Sir Joseph should become annoyed enough with her performance...well, it just didn't bear thinking about.
 At best, she'd be sent home, at worst dumped on the mainland.

-Margaret forced a deep relaxing breath, swallowed down her fears and began taking notes on the entire interchange beginning with the moment the two men shook hands in greeting.
+Margaret forced a deep relaxing breath, swallowed down her fears and began taking notes on the entire interchange, beginning with the moment the two men shook hands in greeting.
 She had a grim feeling that the minutest detail would prove important before long.
-Plus, the writing helped take her mind off of the growing urge to scratch at her irritated skin, abused by the sweat-damped wool suit.
+Plus, the writing helped take her mind off of the growing urge to scratch at her irritated skin, abused by the damp, itchy wool suit.

 As the sun lifted on the clear azure horizon, she felt as if she were baking in the stylish jacket.
-More like boiling like a pea in the cook pot, she nearly groaned as the moisture her body leeched into the fabric began baking into the air around her.
-Being in public, she couldn't just take the dratted jacket off.
+More like boiling like a pea in the cook pot, she nearly groaned moisture from her body leeched into the fabric and began baking into the air around her.
+Being in public, she couldn't just remove the hateful jacket.
 It was unheard of, going half-naked in full view of so many people.
-Not that people had ever paid her much mind, she had a tendency to fade into the background.
+Not that people had ever paid her much mind, she thought, squirming uncomfortably, she had a tendency to fade into the background.

 Convention didn't seem to bother Sir Joseph.
-She watched in covert jealousy as he stripped off his jacket and rolled his sleeves as he directed the placement of assorted boxes.
+She watched in covert jealousy as he stripped off his jacket and rolled his sleeves while he directed the placement of assorted boxes.
 At one point, he even removed his shoes and stockings, slipping on a pair of flimsy looking slippers as he padded about the deck inspecting all of the stores, rations, and equipment needed for the expedition to the center of Cagayan de Sulu.

 With the older man busy, her eyes cast about looking for the one person who truly caught and held her interest after so many weeks sequestered.
 No matter that her eyes hungered for a peek at his dark handsome frame, she couldn't see where Rizal had gotten to.
-Perhaps he decided to hell with us all and just left, she grumped staring at the cloudless sky.
+Perhaps he decided to hell with us all and just left, she grumped.
+A drop of water fell on the paper and she stared hopefully at the cloudless sky.
+No such luck, she retrieved a handkerchief from her valise and dabbed lightly at her nose.

 By the time she finished recording the meaning of the word 'datu', Margaret was ready to collapse.
 Begging a moment's leave of her distracted sponsor, she escaped into the cabin hoping to strip out of her cumbersome clothes.
 Instead, she walked into a wall of oppressive heat.
-The room was dark and airless offering no respite.
+The room was dark and airless, offering no respite.
 There wasn't even so much as a porthole to open and catch the air.
-The only thing the structure did, was shield her from the merciless sun.
-She had sat in the sun for less than an hour yet her cheeks burned as if she had been staked out all day.
+The only thing the structure did was shield her from the merciless sun.
+She had sat on the deck for less than an hour, yet her cheeks burned as if she had been staked out all day.